MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/errors-sla-time-calculation.md

 ---
-title: Errors on custom time calculation for SLA
+title: Errors in custom time calculation for SLA
 description: Provides a resolution for the SLA custom time calculation errors in Dynamics 365 Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023